Dolly Donations Rag Dolly Tutorial – Free Pattern

 Thursday, January 28, 2010

-I made this very simple pattern to use as much scrap material as possible whilst providing a fun Dolly for a child in need.
+I made this very Quick & Easy Free Doll Sewing Pattern to use as much scrap material as possible whilst providing a fun Dolly for a child in need.
 I have no qualms about you using this pattern for your own kiddy winks, but I really would appreciate it if you would consider making one for a child in need also.
 For more info, please check my FAQ page.
 Thanks & Happy Sewing!

-My other doll patterns can be found at my: Etsy Shop ♥
+My other doll patterns can be found at my: Instant Download Shop ♥

 This Dolly is a huggable 16 inches when finished :)